A Japanese-style blouse: I sew the Chagall blouse "les patronnes" in Japanese fabrics

 My supplies

-Given the Japanese-inspired look of the pattern, I really wanted to make it in Japanese fabrics.
+Given the Japanese-inspired look of the pattern, I really wanted to make it in Japanese fabric.

-So I went to open my reserve drawer and pulled out a Japanese fabric that was waiting for its moment!
+So I opened my reserve drawer and took out a Japanese fabric that was waiting for its moment!

-I selected a gütermann burgundy thread and serger cones.
+I chose a burgundy gütermann thread and serger cones.

 Finally, I selected H200 fusible interfacing for the facings.